jadedjester/aristotle-metadata-registry/docs/installing/settings.rst

 * ``SEPARATORS`` - A key:value set that describes the separators to be used for name suggestions in the admin interface.
 These are set by specifying the key as the django model name for a given model, and the value as the separator.
-                    When a value for a model isn't in this field it is a hyphen ``-``, however the the by default the settings specify the separator for "DataElements" as a comma ``,`` and the separator for "DataElementConcepts" as an em-dash ``–``.
+                    When a value for a model isn't stated in this field it defaults to a hyphen ``-``.
+                    The default settings in ``required_settings.py`` set additional defaults and specify the separator for "DataElements" as a comma with a single space ``, `` and the separator for "DataElementConcepts" as an em-dash ``–``.

 ``ARISTOTLE_DOWNLOADS``
 -----------------------